gigalixir/gigalixir-cli/docs/source/main.rst

 Unfortunatetly, we can't automatically migrate your free tier db to a standard tier db.
 You'll have to

-  1. :bash:`pgdump` the free database
+  1. :bash:`pg_dump` the free database
   2. Delete the free database with :bash:`gigalixir pg:destroy --help`.
 Note postgres may make you scale down to 0 app replicas to do this so you'll have some downtime.
   3. Create the standard tier database with :bash:`gigalixir pg:create`.
-  4. Restore the data with :bash:`psql` or :bash:`pgrestore`.
+  4. Restore the data with :bash:`psql` or :bash:`pg_restore`.
 You can find the url to use with :bash:`gigalixir pg` once the standard tier database is created.

 Please don't hesitate to `contact us`_ if you need help.